This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 It made me ask the same questions: How and when to fix it and when to stop…

 Tools like these help you to determine things you could do to improve.
-Often you will find hints that will lead you in the right direction, but it depends on a lot of factors and only you can decide if it is worth the investment (in time, money, or both).
+Often you will find hints that will lead you in the right direction, but it depends on many factors, and only you can decide if it is worth the investment (in time, money, or both).

 Sometimes you can find plugins that will fix things for you.
-A lot of WordPress plugins can take on some of these tasks, but sometimes they also cause new issues, like claiming processing time that could better be used to deliver content faster.
+Many WordPress plugins can take on some of these tasks, but sometimes they also cause new issues, like claiming processing time that your server could better use to deliver content faster.

 Remember though: this is just one aspect of your ranking.